seanknox/dusker/prompt_plan.md

 ## Prompt 10: Basic Session UI

-Now, let's create the basic session UI components for the SurfTracker app:
+Now, let's create the basic session UI components for the Dusker app:

 1. For the watchOS app, create the following views:
    - SessionStartView with: